Notable People

 That matters in a culture that often confuses pedigree with usefulness.
 Garten was never selling the claim that she had suffered more in order to deserve the audience.
 She was selling something more democratic: she had learned how to make life run better and was willing to show her work.

 By the time her memoir Be Ready When the Luck Happens appeared in October 2024, that image had become part of the point.
 The memoir's own description frames her story as one of audacious choices, hard work, attention to detail, and repeated reinvention.
-The public persona was not just an aesthetic.
+The public persona was more than an aesthetic.
 It was a management philosophy.

 Food was the medium through which Garten taught it.